Article Text

 Design

-We formulated multiple drafts of the hot debriefing tool to ensure an efficient hot debriefing process, while covering the main points of interest.
+The original STOP5 hot debriefing tool was adapted by the project team to focus on cardiac arrest management.
 All drafts were trialled during specifically designed simulation sessions and the final draft was then agreed (online supplementary appendix).
 The finalised hot debriefing tool ensured discussion would focus on the treatment of cardiac arrests under the following headings: prealert/handover, delegation of roles, airway and breathing, circulation, equipment issues, communication, and documentation.
 The document prompts the team to agree on two proposed ‘actions’ or areas to improve.
 These actions should be accompanied by a volunteer who will ensure they are implemented.
 Finally, areas to document key performance indicators such as time to cardiopulmonary resuscitation(CPR), time to defibrillation, time to airway management and time to resus drugs were added to aid with future auditing.

 Supplemental material